seanyoung/hyperledger-hip/HIPs/solang.md

 Solang is a compiler, and does not know anything about building transaction or deploying contracts.
-The compiler merely outputs the binary contract and the metadata; other, blockchain specific tooling is required to interact with the contract on the blockchain.
+The compiler merely outputs the binary contract and the metadata; other blockchain specific tooling is required to interact with the contract on the blockchain.

 The compiler has the following stages: